 Basement Window Wells SOLUTION:

-Let us see what nature might have in “the outdoor store.”
+When coming up with ideas for my basement window well, I thought, let’s see what nature might have in “the outdoor store.”
 Upon going into the surrounding woods I noticed that there are ample supplies of moss and moss covered rocks.
 There are exotic looking Trilliums, native wildflowers, ferns and low-growing native grasses.
 Hello!
 This could get pretty cool.
 Let us investigate further.

 DIY Natural Splatter Guard Supplies: